postmanlabs/labs-docs/_posts/01_postman/06_collection_runs/2017-05-04-working_with_data_files.md

 ![](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58703253.png)

 Let's run our collection now.
 You'll see that all tests pass now.
-If you open up the request debug tooltip, and expand `Request Body`, you'll see that the variable `{{value}}` was replaced by the value, as dictated by the data file.
+If you open up the request debug tooltip, and expand `Request Body`, you'll see that the variable `{% raw %}{{value}}{% endraw %}` was replaced by the value, as dictated by the data file.
 Read more about [debugging requests](/docs/postman/collection_runs/debugging_a_collection_run).
 In fact, for different iterations, this value is different.
 This way, we've thrown different kinds of data to our API and have ensured that it works correctly for each case.

 ![](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58702708.png)